Some people experience some of the following bowel problems after pelvic radiotherapy.

 Late bowel effects of pelvic radiotherapy are usually managed or treated successfully.
 Talk to your doctor if you notice any symptoms.

-Planning ahead can make it easier to cope with the day-to-day problems caused by bladder and bowel changes.
+Planning ahead can make it easier to cope with any problems caused by bladder and bowel changes.

 Pelvic radiotherapy can have some late effects on your sex life.
 Your doctor or nurse can give you advice on how to manage these.